danvk/aoc2023/README.md

 ## Day by day

+### Day 12 (17515 / 9282)

+Part 1: brute force (try both possibilities for ?).
+I did this by enumerating all the numbers from 0..2^n and using bit operations, one of my favorite tricks.
+There were at most 18 `?` chars and 2^18 isn't that many.

+Part 2: That clearly wasn't going to work.
+I tried going recursively character by character but this was too slow (in retrospect it may have worked if I added memoization).
+Instead I split the list of numbers in half and tried each possibility for the split point in the pattern (by setting those two characters to . and #, as the pattern allowed).
+I initially just set the middle character to `.` but this results in double-counting.
+Once you'd picked a split, you can recur and multiply the left and right counts.
+The beauty of this is that you don't have to enumerate every possible solutions.

+Definitely the trickiest so far and my best finish so far.
+I hopped on the in-flight WiFi to submit my answer for part 2 (we're over the Caribbean on our way to Costa Rica).

+It looks like my initial solution to part 2 was just fine, I only needed to memoize it.
+That's what the #1 solution did (in TypeScript!): https://gist.github.com/Nathan-Fenner/781285b77244f06cf3248a04869e7161

+Some notes from debugging follow…

 `???????#??.?#????##? { 1, 2, 3, 3, 2 }`

 I guess another way to parameterize this is where you put each `.###.` There's more flexibility in each of those, but maybe fewer of them than `?`s?
 There are at most 6 numbers, which would become 30 after expansion.